vweisscobos/react-commons/README.md

 ## How to use

-Import one of the available components in the top of the file and put them inside your component's render function.
+Import the wanted components in the top of the file and put them inside your component's render function.

 ```jsx
 import react from 'react';